Toulouse Dissertation Award

 If a dissertation is multi-or interdisciplinary in nature, a significant portion of the work must be comprised by one of these fields.

-The effective date of the degree awarded, or the completion of doctoral degree requirements and dissertation, must lie in the period of July 1, 2020 to June 30, 2022, inclusive, for each nominee selected.
+The effective date of the degree awarded, or the completion of doctoral degree requirements and dissertation, must lie in the period of July 1, 2021 to July 31, 2023, inclusive, for each nominee selected.
 Such degree award or completion is to be confirmed by the institution's graduate dean or other administrative officer responsible for doctoral degree programs.
+Following successful verification of degree completion, the Toulouse Graduate School may nominate applicants to the Council of Graduate Schools (CGS)/ProQuest Distinguished Dissertation Award competition, if the TGS selection Committee considers the dissertation to represent original work that makes an unusually significant contribution to the disciplines in the fields of competition for that year.
+For this reason, application materials must be submitted by the deadline noted below.

 Students must apply for consideration online.
 Students will need to be admitted into a program and have a registered UNT EUID.
 Students without an EUID must contact their academic department.